 - Event: custom code added to the site to signal an action e.g. clicked a specific button on the page.

 - Smart goal: This is used for Google Ads and helps to send most engaged users to use an audience for paid advertising.

 In the example below, we would select ‘Destination’ if the page is already existing.

 If we knew the value of the action, we could assign this also.
 For example, if this is an appointment form for a given service, you could assign your average customer revenue figure to this action.
 Although, you may want to define the value on contact form submits only.
-You could measure this by adding custom event code to your website when a submit is triggered or add the thank you page the form redirects to.
+You could measure this by adding custom event code to your website when a submit is triggered or add the thank you page the form redirects to as a separate goal.